FREE SHIPPING OVER $70!

 With the array of high-tech skin solutions offered today, I understand the appeal of modern skin care treatments.
 We live in a society of quick fixes and fast solutions.
 You have probably looked for a fast-working, skin-lightening cream or topical treatment in the past that didn’t work, and now you want to try something different.
 Something more advanced that you think will work faster, better, and permanently.

-Dermatologists offer many sophisticated treatments promising quick results, from lasers to microneedling to topical treatments.
+Dermatologists offer many sophisticated treatments promising quick results, from lasers to microneedling to topical hyperpigmentation treatment.
 Hydroquinone is the most popular topical treatment for hyperpigmentation; however, it may have allergenic and carcinogenic properties.
 A better over-the-counter option is nicotinamide gel (2% to 5%), which can help reduce hyperpigmentation and melasma.
 It also helps to decrease skin inflammation and improve the skin barrier.

 If you do have hyperpigmented skin, remember: you are beautiful, freckles, dark spots, and all!
 But I do understand how skin conditions can hinder self-confidence.
 Take a step back, review your healthy habits, and take slow and consistent steps to improve the appearance of hyperpigmentation.